venkatsriram/gettingandcleaning/README.md

 final_tidy_data.txt|Tidy data set produced by running run_analysis() final_labeled_data.txt|Text file produced before the last step of producing tidy data

-The repository also contains the data files that was supplied for the project:
+The repository also contains the below data files that was supplied for the project:

 Data File|Description
 ---------|-----------
 features_info.txt|Shows information about the variables used on the feature vector